jzabroski/Home/Quotes/README.md

 > Simplicity is a force multiplier. - Jonathan Edwards

+> If you want many things in your life, live a long time.
+Simple. ~ (James) Kurt Dew

 > He builds a mental castle before having to dig a moat. ~ Nelson

 > Passwords are like underwear.
 You shouldn't leave them out where people can see them.
 You should change them regularly.
 And you shouldn't loan them out to strangers. ~ Source Unknown